Grimes-Gif/Biomarker-depp/README.md

 Data preprocessing consisted largely of isolating subdata sets and particular features to work with that would increase metrics for our models, this was because the main bulk of the work, transferring time series data to frequency domain had already been done by the authors of the dataset using FFT.
 Additional preprocessing done by the dataset authors included removing EOG (eye movemnt) artifacts from the frontal electrodes, allowing for a high confidence of signal to be neural in nature.

-### ML workflow
-We currently plan on mainly using K-means clustering (unsupervised) to analyze the data and potential patterns that may emerge.
-We will also employ linear regression (supervised) in order to draw relationships between variables and draw predictions based on said relationships.

 ## Results
 We expect to find certain features in specific brain regions that are consistent across most study subjects.
 A metric of success would be a high level of correlation between one or more physical brain anomolies and a corresponding psychiatric diagnosis.
 For example, a measure of success could be a high degree of correlation between grey matter volume in the caudate nucleus and recurrance of MDD.